florestefano1975/comfyui-portrait-master/README.md

 ## Note

 When the generation of an image is started in the console you can read the complete prompt created by the node.

+## Practical advice

+Using high values for the skin and eye detail control parameters may override the setting for the chosen shot.
+In this case it is advisable to reduce the parameter values for the skin and eyes.